-NOTICE When loading or unloading, do not exceed the weight limit of 90 kg (200 lb).
+NOTICE When loading or unloading, do not exceed the weight limit.
+Refer to CARRYING LOADS.

 Load cargo as low as possible - a higher load can raise the vehicle's center of gravity, which can reduce stability.
 Position cargo on the rack as evenly as possible.